 - Curriculum Leadership

-This major shares a core with the M.S. in Urban Educational Leadership.
+This major shares a core with the M.A. in Urban Educational Leadership.

-The M.Ed. in Educational Leadership offers students an opportunity to pursue a concentration in one of three areas: K-12 Public School Leadership, Non-Public, Charter or Global School Leadership, and Curriculum Leadership.
+The M.Ed. in Educational Leadership offers students an opportunity to pursue a concentration in one of two areas: K-12 Public School Leadership and Curriculum Leadership.
 Each concentration has a unique focus in Educational Leadership; students are encouraged to consider their career goals to determine the appropriate concentration.

 - K-12 Public School Leadership Concentration: Effective school leaders must be focused instructional leaders who are able to lead in diverse school settings.
 Successful completion of the concentration fulfills degree and core curriculum requirements for Florida certification in Level I K-12 Educational Leadership – Administrative Class.